Civil-Service-Human-Resources/csl-service/README.md

 ### REST Endpoints:

-* A postman collection is available in [docs/csl-service.postman_collection.json](docs/csl-service.postman_collection.json) file for the following:

   * Endpoints to generate the oAuth 2.0 token using identity-service.
   * Actuator endpoints secured with oAuth 2.0 token as well as basic authentication.
   * Endpoint for creating the module launch link secured with oAuth 2.0 token.
   * Endpoint for processing the rustici rollup data secured with basic authentication.

+A postman collection is available in [docs/csl-service.postman_collection.json](docs/csl-service.postman_collection.json) to execute above endpoints.

 ### Azure Build Pipeline: